 5 criteria covering all the Social Responsibility aspects

-The GIF reference model covers all the social responsibility aspects:
+The GIF Framework covers all the social responsibility aspects:

 1 criterion covers the elements of a Social Responsibility Management System according to ISO 26000 Guideline for Social Responsibility

 4 criteria covers the risks related to each aspect of social responsibility.

 A definition is given for each criterion which clarify the meaning of that criterion.
 Every criterion is organized in sub-criteria specifying what an organization is supposed to do for being considered socially responsible.
 Each sub-criterion considers a homogenous set of non mandatory and exhaustive list of elements to provide the reader with examples and to support the evaluation

 How Get It Fair Framework can be used?